Article

 Apr 17, 2023 | The Virus

-About the study
+About the Study and Results

 Figure from the original article of Dief EM and Darwish N, 2023.

-Above an electric field of 3 × 108 V m1, junctions with the S1 protein were not observed.
-The conducting channels were blocked.
-The authors attributed this disappearance of the protein’s current signature at these field magnitudes to the denaturation of the protein, leading to the electron channels blocking across the protein, and an unfavorable orientation of the S protein at high electric fields.
+The authors attributed the disappearance of the protein’s current signature at these field magnitudes to protein denaturation that resulted in the electron channels blocking across the protein and an unfavorable orientation of the S1 protein at high electric fields.

 Conclusion

-These findings revealed that the SARS-CoV-2 S protein is electrically conductive, and reacts with gold, silicon, copper, and platinum electrodes.
+These results revealed that SARS-CoV-2 spike protein is electrically conductive, and reacts with gold, silicon, copper, and platinum electrodes and denatures.
 In contrast, there was no covalent bonding between the S1 subunit and plastic or stainless steel, and S1 was only physically adsorbed on these surfaces.
-These findings may explain why SARSCoV-2 survives only a limited time on copper, in contrast to its viability on stainless steel or plastics.

 This article was published in Chemical Science.